-For the 2020/2021 financial year the total capital distribution is as depicted in Graph below.
+For the 2021/22 financial year the distribution is as depicted in the following graph.

-Graph 31: Capital Expenditure Distribution for the 2020/2021 Financial Year
+Graph 12: Capital Expenditure Distribution for the 2021/2022 Financial Year

-The prioritised funds used for the allocations to the above infrastructure categories reflected in Drakenstein's capital budget come from the muicipality's operating revenue surpluses (CRR), grants and external borrowings.
+The prioritised funds used for the allocations to the above infrastructure categories reflected in Drakenstein's capital budget come from the Municipality's operating revenue surpluses (CRR), grants and external borrowings.

-4.15 LONG-TERM FINANCIAL SUSTAINABILITY RATIOS
+4.16 LONG-TERM FINANCIAL SUSTAINABILITY RATIOS